23h1/busRoute/README.md

-# <a href="https://github.com/23h1/busroute"> Bus route </a>
+# Marking a Bus route

-A simple utility to animate a bus route using a marker (over bus stops)
+A simple utility to animate a bus route by placing a marker over the bus stops.

 When time permits, I'd like to build on this to explore Mapbox APIs further.

-To see this work, load the Index.html into the browser and hit the button `Show stops between Bourenmouth station to Bournemouth University`
+To see this work, simply clone this repo and load the Index.html into the browser and hit the button `Show stops between Bournemouth station to Bournemouth University`

 To do:
 - Persist the markers at the bus stop(s) as the animation moves from stop to stop.